wagtail/wagtail/docs/reference/pages/panels.rst

 Field Customisation
 ~~~~~~~~~~~~~~~~~~~

 By adding CSS classes to your panel definitions or adding extra parameters to your field definitions, you can control much of how your fields will display in the Wagtail page editing interface.
 Wagtail's page editing interface takes much of its behaviour from Django's admin, so you may find many options for customisation covered there.
-(See `Django model field reference`_ ).
+(See :doc:`Django model field reference <ref/models/fields>`).

-.. _Django model field reference: https://docs.djangoproject.com/en/dev/ref/models/fields/

 Full-Width Input
 ----------------